Code-Institute-Submissions/gaming_gauntlet/README.md

 - Simple old school layout to keep in line with the overall old school aesthetic.
 - Whichever game is selected on the nav bar is highlighted by its background changing to the active primary color.
-- Game link is greyed out and unselectable after completion as seen above unless game is restarted or home page is loaded again.
+- Game link is greyed out and un-selectable after completion as seen above unless game is restarted or home page is loaded again.